Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Introduction

 \section{Introduction}

-Autonomous Vehicles (AVs) are currently undergoing rapid and promising development.
-Notably, several Level-4 AVs---which do not require driver intervention---have been successfully deployed in real-world traffic scenarios~\cite{sae2018taxonomy}, including Google Waymo~\cite{waymo}, Baidu Apollo~\cite{apolloauto}, and TuSimple~\cite{TuSimple}.
-This success has spurred research into testing the resilience of their perception systems, i.e.~to ensure they are not susceptible to making critical misjudgements.
-It is important that they are tested not only with respect to vehicles and obstacles on the road, but also those objects placed to its side, which have the potential to affect the overall perception.
-Trash bins, billboards, and greenery are all examples of such objects, typically placed according to guidelines (e.g.~\cite{cop,singaporestreetact2,SingaporeTreeGuidelines,HDS, KIMBLE, GRANGER}) that were developed for the human visual system, and may not align perfectly with the requirements of AVs.
+Autonomous Vehicles (AVs) are rapidly advancing, with several Level-4 systems successfully deployed in real traffic environments~\cite{sae2018taxonomy, waymo, apolloauto, TuSimple}.
+This progress has intensified interest in evaluating the resilience of their perception systems, which must reliably interpret not only vehicles and road obstacles but also roadside objects.
+Everyday items such as trash bins, billboards, and greenery are placed according to guidelines~\cite{cop,singaporestreetact2,SingaporeTreeGuidelines,HDS,KIMBLE,GRANGER} designed for human drivers, and may not align with the requirements of AV perception.